 Lower client acquisition cost:

 Digital marketers pay attention!
 Did you realize that an effective tech PR strategy can help lower your client acquisition cost over time?
-That’s because as you receive more media coverage, your reputation increases, and you rank higher for keyword searches on Google.
-In addition, the increased brand awareness makes it easier for your target customers to recall you by name.
+That’s because as you receive more media coverage, your reputation increases, and you eventually start ranking higher for keyword searches on Google.
+The increased brand awareness also makes it far easier for your target customers to recall you by name.

 It may not be rocket science, but your PR does act like rocket fuel for your marketing efforts.
 Check out our previous article on how to lower your client acquisition using PR.